Everything You Need to Know Before Buying a Cricket Bat

 Firstly, the sound of the bat can be a significant indicator.
 A hard-pressed bat tends to produce a deeper, more solid sound when striking the ball.
 This is because the compacted wood fibres from the pressing process vibrate less, resulting in a 'ping' rather than a 'thud'.

-When knocking in the bat, which is the process of preparing a new bat (and it absolutely essential), this sound gradually becomes richer and deeper, suggesting that the bat is reaching its optimal performance level.
+When knocking in the bat, which is the process of preparing a new bat (and it is essential), this sound gradually becomes richer and deeper, suggesting that the bat is reaching its optimal performance level.

 Secondly, the feel of the bat upon impact can give away its pressing nature.
 When a hard-pressed bat meets the ball, the sensation felt in the hands is more solid and less springy.